University nomination required. See How to Apply below for more details.

-View more information on what you will need to submit for the Nomination Application here.
+View more information on what you will need to submit for the Nomination Application on our Fellowships Resource Site.

-Drexel's Goldwater Nominating Committee, composed of STEM faculty and an Undergraduate Research and Enrichment Programs rep, will review applications and select up to four
+Drexel's Goldwater Nominating Committee, composed of STEM faculty and Undergraduate Research and Enrichment Programs representatives, will review applications and select up to four

 Goldwater Nominees will be announced shortly thereafter and provided with feedback for revising the application materials.
 Sample application materials are available on our Fellowships Resource Site.

 Step 3: Nominee Application Review

 Nominated students will submit a full application, including letters of recommendation by this date.
 Nominees will meet with the nominating committee in early January to discuss their applications and receive feedback.